Five Common Limiting Beliefs about Life

 But connecting with your heart and being honest about what you desire, need, and love will create a powerful shift.

-2. They can be successful but I can’t because …
+2. They can be successful, but I can’t because …

-Creating the special cases is the master trick of the ego (the unhealed part of the mind).
+Creating special cases is the master trick of the ego (the unhealed part of the mind).
 We like to think that everything is much easier or less painful for others.

 I’m sorry to burst your illusion, but you’re not special.
 Neither anyone else is.

-The life isn’t about getting everything served on a silver plate.
+Life isn’t about getting everything served on a silver plate.
 It’s about evolving, growing, and self-mastery that leads you to anything you want.

-If there is something, you want then set your mind and heart to it.
+If there is something you want, then set your mind and heart to it.
 Don’t tell yourself that everyone can but you.
 This limiting belief about yourself and your abilities hurts you more than you realize.

 3. I don’t have enough time

-The “I don’t have enough time” limiting belief is my “favorite.”
-I hear this way too often, and after a closer look I find out that the person watches TV for 2 hours a day or scroll the news feed for 1 hour before going to sleep.
+The “I don’t have enough time,” limiting belief is my “favorite.”
+I hear this way too often, and after a closer look, I find out that the person watches TV for 2 hours a day or scroll the news feed for 1 hour before going to sleep.